nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding contact(s) using keywords : `find`

 Displays **all** contacts which match **one** specific attribute.
-This command is especially useful when you want to quickly find contacts based on a keyword.
+This command is especially useful when you want to quickly find contacts based on an attribute.

+Format: `find PREFIX/ATTRIBUTE`

-There are five possible attributes for finding contact(s):
+There are five possible attributes for finding contact(s): address, email, location, name, phone.
-Address, Email, Location, Name, Phone.
 Please provide **one** out of the five when using this command.

-Format: `find prefix/ATTRIBUTE`

 #### Attributes and Their Corresponding Prefixes Table